What is Survey Fatigue?

 By giving respondents an update after your survey has closed shows you value their time and effort.

-It will also go some way in building respondent relationships, which is essential if you intend to send them more surveys.
+It will also go some way in building relationships, which is essential if you intend to ask them for feedback again.

 8. Be transparent